In our quest for the best vans for conversion into camper vans, many models present themselves as options and some stand out more than others.

 Renault Trafic

-Another European van manufacturer that vanlifers love for their conversions is the Renault Trafic.
+Another European van manufacturer that vanlifers love for their conversions is Renault Trafic.

 However, the interior space is ready for conversion, with plenty of room and a modular design to facilitate your build.

-Even the latest Trafic models are designed with the same dimensions as older models, so you can use nearly two decades of van conversion plans, designs, and equipment for your conversion.
+Even the newest Trafic models are designed with dimensions identical to older models, so you can use nearly two decades of camper van plans, designs, and equipment for your conversion.

 The advantage of the Renault Trafic is that the van has an excellent reputation for reliability, so you shouldn't have to do much in terms of maintenance and repairs.

-This is important, as it is a European vehicle and the auto repair shops in the most rural areas of the United States may not be equipped to do much in case of a breakdown.
+This is important since it is a European vehicle and automotive shops in the most rural areas of the United States may not be equipped to do much in case of breakdown.

-The Renault Trafic also features a high-end 1.6-liter diesel engine, which is both very efficient and powerful, with a smooth drive.
+The Renault Trafic also features a premium 1.6-liter diesel engine, both very efficient and powerful, with smooth driving.

 The driving cabin of the Renault Trafic has excellent storage compartments for your devices and personal belongings.